tiia-maa/Cross-site-comparison-of-ecosystem-and-plot-scale-methane-fluxes-across-multiple-sites/README.md

 ## Files

 ### Chamber data cleaning (Maatta_et_al_2026_Chamber_data_processing.R)
 This file contains the R script for cleaning the raw chamber data sets.
-For the chamber data sets, please refer to the manuscript and the metadata of the published, temporally-aggregated multi-site datasets (available at https://doi.org/10.5281/zenodo.17312404) and contact the data providers.
+For the raw chamber data sets, please refer to the manuscript and the metadata of the published, temporally-aggregated multi-site datasets (available at https://doi.org/10.5281/zenodo.17312404) and contact the data providers.

 ### EC data cleaning
 --- Coming soon ---